top of page

 HPV

-Cervical cancer, which is typically the result of an HPV, ranks as the second leading cause of female cancer and the most common cancer in African women aged 15 to 44 years.
+Cervical cancer, which is typically the result of an HPV, infection ranks as the second leading cause of female cancer and the most common cancer in African women aged 15 to 44 years.
 Despite the proven effectiveness of the HPV vaccine, many individuals remain hesitant to allow their children to be vaccinated or receive the vaccine themselves.

 hpv-photo-5.jpg